-Many expats experience culture shock when they first move to France and ajust to the ‘French calendar‘ – but life does get easier and more familiar with time and patience.
+Many expats experience culture shock when they first move to France and adjust to the ‘French calendar‘ – but life does get easier and more familiar with time and patience.
 Rocking up when the shops are closed on public holidays and important dates in France can be annoying, although no-one complains about the vibrant top French festivals all through the year.
 It also helps to join clubs and groups as does learning some of the local customs below.

 For news, La Monde and Le Figaro are the two main quality newspapers but you’ll find a wide range on newsstands called presse, so take your pick.

-You’ll quickly see that France is a sporting nation with football and rugby being the subject of many a heated discussion in bars and cafes after a big match over the weekend.
+You’ll quickly see that France is a sporting nation with football and rugby being the subject of many a heated discussion in bars and cafés after a big match over the weekend.
 Check out fixtures for your local team or sign up to play yourself.
 For something more sedate and very French, seek out a game of pétanque or boules – most towns have playing areas.

 Eating like the French is one of the best things about moving to France.
 Find out which day your town or area has its market – there will be one.
 The streets or square will be lined with stalls selling everything from locally produced fruit and vegetables, meat, fish and shellfish, charcuterie (cured meats) and cheeses through clothes and household products to parts for cars – as well as a basket to carry it all home.
 Follow your nose to find rotisseries of roasting chickens and huge vats of paella to take away.
-See a guide to markets in Paris.
+See our guide to markets in Paris.

 Enjoy a long, long lunch

-Around noon every day, most people close shop or leave their offices and go for a two-hour lunch.
+Around noon every day, most people close shop or leave their offices and go for a long lunch.
 So find a restaurant or café, peruse the menu (fixe prix – fixed price – is usually very good value), order a pichet of house wine and sit back and enjoy.
 Warning: if you choose the classic steak frites, be aware that ordering it bleu means virtually raw and while bien cuit means ‘well-cooked’ it will still be pink in the middle.
 Read about which top French foods you have to try.

 If that’s too much, ask for un ballon de rouge or a un petit blanc (a glass of red or white wine, respectively) and a plate of cheese or charcuterie (cured meats), or un espress or un petit noir (a minuscule cup of espresso black coffee).
 If you get chatting to the barman, get the lowdown on local places and events.